DETAILED ACTION

 Claim 5: Xu modified by Liu discloses that the hollow shaft (Xu: 9) extends vertically from the bottom wall of the basket to a position adjacent the lid (Xu: see fig. 3) and positioned around the nozzle to receive water therefrom (Liu: see figs. 1 and 2).

-Claim 6: Xu does not disclose its hollow shaft including a free end having a heat resistive element.
+Claim 6: Xu does not disclose its hollow shaft including a free end having a molded silicone component.

-However, Xu discloses a “water inlet pipe port sleeve rubber sleeve,” and before the effective filing date of the claimed invention, one of ordinary skill in the art would have appreciated how the heat resistance and flexibility of the rubber sleeve of Xu would render it helpful to facilitate a connection between the parts while at the same time resisting damage from the hot cooking environment, and would have added it to the hollow shaft of Xu for that reason.
+Before the effective filing date of the claimed invention, one of ordinary skill in the art would have appreciated how the heat resistance and flexibility of the silicone rubber sleeve of Liu would render it helpful to facilitate a connection between the parts while at the same time resisting damage from the hot cooking environment, and would have understood that it would be equally function whether positioned on the nozzle of the lid or at the corresponding end of the hollow shaft (to connect to the other element), and would have added it to the hollow shaft of Xu for that reason.

 Claim 7 is rejected under 35 U.S.C.
 103 as being unpatentable over Xu as applied to claim 1 above, and further in view of Wanat (US Pub.
 2005/0005778) and Zhou et al. (CN 107969931 A).